 Talking to a lender to understand what you can afford is a crucial first step in the buying process.
-A good lender will ask about your home financing needs & expectations, your current situation and goals, and ask to review your income, assets and liabilities so they are able discuss the best loan options available to you.
+A good lender will ask about your home financing needs and expectations, your current situation and goals, and ask to review your income, assets and liabilities so they are able discuss the best loan options available to you.
 And having a pre-qualification letter from your lender shows sellers and other agents that you are a serious buyer, ready to make a decision.
 We recommend you talk to more than one lender to understand which one has the best loan program to fit your needs.
-If you need assistance finding lenders just let us know and we will be happy to share with you a list of lenders our other clients have had great experiences with.
+If you need assistance finding lenders just let us know, we are happy to share with you list of lenders our other clients have had great experiences with.

 Items you will need for your lender: